-Hello doc sir one question comes in my mind after reading ur article about analysis of stocks, while looking sales growth or NPM, you are saying that one should look at CAGR of last 7 to 10 years, so I want ask whether I have to look year by year like if I look sales growth year by year then it’s not above 15 % in all the years, which is your criteria but the CAGR of sales growth is 25%.
+Hello, doc sir.
+One question comes in my mind after reading your article about the analysis of stocks, while looking sales growth or NPM, you are saying that one should look at CAGR of last 7 to 10 years.
+So, I want to ask whether I have to look year by year like if I look sales growth year by year then it’s not above 15 % in all the years, which is your criteria but the CAGR of sales growth is 25%.

 So what should we see, Sir?
 Each year or only CAGR?

 Similarly, if we see NPM, then the CAGR might be there above 8%, however, year on year, it might be sometimes 3 % and sometimes 4%.
 Please clarify.
 Thanks a lot.

 I am a small investor and a new learner.
 Nowadays, I am reading your blog sir and some queries have come to my mind so please don’t mind to help me to the learning process. thanks.

 Year on year performance is expected to vary significantly as the business environment keeps on changing year on year.
 Therefore, an investor should primarily focus on CAGR, however, she should also take care that the entire CAGR should not be because of abnormal growth in any one or two years.

 All the best for your investing journey!

 Using Sales Growth as a Screening / Shortlisting Criteria

 I have attended your workshop in Mumbai and I must say it was one of the best class I have ever attended.

 I have many doubt sir, which I encountered after returning home.
 I will send you my query one by one.